Proper 21 (26) | Mark 9:38-50

 Lectionary Project—Part of an ongoing three year project of weekly posts based on the Gospel reading from the Revised Common Lectionary.
 A study in practical theology.

 John said to him, “Teacher, we saw someone throwing out demons in your name, someone who does not follow us, and we forbade him because he does not follow us.”

 Mark gives us such odd things.
 Why have John say this to Jesus?
-Why not just ascribe it to the disciples in general—they came and said this to Jesus?
+Why John?
+Why not just ascribe it to the disciples in general—”and they came and said to Jesus…”?

 We see that the unnamed exorcist is managing what the disciples have just failed at doing.
 Perhaps they did not rebuke him for being an outsider, but for succeeding where they themselves had failed.

 You have to love the disciples.
 They are so much like us, so prone to selfishness and to failure.

 Jesus throws them some encouragement, telling them that just giving someone a cup of water to drink can be an act of faith.
 They may not have cast out demons, but surely they could manage a cup of water or a crust of bread.

 Then Jesus goes off in a different direction.
 In Mark’s Gospel, he is always the Jesus they know and the one they do not.

 It is better to tie a great stone around your neck and be thrown into the sea, he says, than to lead a child astray.
 It’s better to cut off your foot or your hand, he says, or to tear out your own eye, if they cause you to go astray—better your body be maimed than your spirit.
 It’s hyperbole, we hope, throwing out images that are over the mark, clear exaggerations, such astounding word-pictures that we cannot forget them.